The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

 Scythe Kaze Flex 140

-Need the best all-around 140mm fan on the market?
+Need the best all-around value among 140mm fans?
 This one’s easy: it’s the Scythe Kaze Flex 140.
-Offering the best case fan cooling, amazing radiator cooling, and quiet operation, it’s unbeatable.
+Offering the best case cooling, very good radiator cooling, and quiet operation when run under 1500 RPM, it’s unbeatable.
 The fact that it’s also less expensive than its competitors is icing on the cake!

 The Guru’s Tip